andyboeh/esphome-sense-u/README.md

 ## Status

 So far, the BLE protocol is being reverse-engineered.
-No code for ESPHome has been written yet.
+The available code allows for pairing and connecting, data parsing is still missing.
+Every reboot of the ESP requires re-pairing as the baby code / pairing status is not supported.

 ## Protocol

 The pairing procedure is actually just a configuration procedure.
 Judging from the BLE logs, there is no real pairing or encryption performed.
-Instead, the client connects to the device, configures it and enables notifications.
+Instead, the client connects to the device, registers a UID and receives a baby code.
+This code can then be used for configuring it.
 The button sends notifications on all relevant events.

+Attention: The last 8 bytes of all UUIDs are the device address!

 ### Initialization
 ```